sentrychris/raspberry-pi-monitor-api/README.md

 # py-monitor-api

-A mini-API for monitoring your raspberry Pi.
+A simple API for monitoring your raspberry Pi.

 ## How it Works